 As support for carbon pricing grows, we are reiterating the principles that will guide our advocacy.

 The most important element of a carbon price is its effect on carbon emissions.
 The price should be high enough to accelerate the decline of carbon intensive industries and spur investment in low carbon processes.

 The price should be paid “upstream”—across oil refineries, natural gas terminals and pipelines, and coal mines.
 Pared with a price on carbon, a border carbon adjustment will help prevent carbon leakage, ensure a level playing field, and preserve US competitiveness vis-à-vis foreign manufacturers.

 The U.S. regulatory regime is a key tool for reducing emissions, so if carbon pricing legislation includes a regulatory moratorium, there should be an environmental integrity mechanism to ensure that the moratorium is lifted if the carbon fee isn’t achieving the desired reduction in emissions.

 Any carbon price should increase over time to ensure that the U.S. stays on track for net zero emissions by 2050.
 If the set price is not sufficiently driving down emissions, then the price should increase.

 For example, if the overall goal was an 80 percent emissions reduction by 2050, incremental short-term goals should be set at 2- or 3-year intervals.
 If these short-term goals are not achieved, the price would increase, until the overall goal is met.

 Protect Vulnerable Communities

 While there are many ways of achieving our desired outcome, we believe that these principles should be addressed in carbon pricing legislation.
+An effective price on carbon can lead to reduced greenhouse gas emissions and contribute to the creation of a low carbon economy that offers opportunity to every member of society.
 At FCNL we will always look for ways to support laws consistent with our values and our grounding as people of faith.